bokanyibalazs7/usql/Examples/DataFormats/Microsoft.Analytics.Samples.Formats/readme.md

 ## Using the XML Extractor

 The XML Extractor and Outputter are robust implementations of handling XML documents.
 Each document will be processed by a single node, and you can very easily provide a map of the values you want to extract that links the column names to the xpath in the document of the element to extract.
 The following script will process a dump from wikipedia and extract some interesting data.
-YOu can also find more example uses for XML inside the examples directory.
+You can also find more example uses for XML inside the examples directory.

 ````
 // note SQL schema here: https://phabricator.wikimedia.org/diffusion/MW/browse/master/maintenance/tables.SQL